 Overview of Brighton Jones

-Charles Brighton and Jon Jones founded Brighton Jones in Seattle in 1999.
-The two then-partners at Deloitte decided they wanted to create a business aimed at providing more-holistic financial advice to clients at a lower cost.
+Charles Brighton and Jon Jones founded Brighton Jones in Seattle.
+The two then-partners at Deloitte decided they wanted to create a business aimed at providing more holistic financial advice to clients at a lower cost.
 Brighton and Jones remain co-owners of the firm.
 Jones serves as CEO, while Brighton is the managing director of its family office services.

 Types of clients that Brighton Jones serves

-Brighton Jones serves mostly individual investors.
-Its client base includes more than twice as many high net worth individuals as other clients.
-(For reference, the Securities and Exchange Commission [SEC] defines high net worth individuals as those who have at least $750,000 in AUM or a net worth of at least $1.5 million.)
-In addition, the firm works with pension and profit-sharing plans, as well as pooled investment vehicles and charitable organizations.
+Brighton Jones’ client base is made up largely of high net worth individuals, though it does also serve a number of individual investors who do not meet this benchmark.
+(For reference, the SEC defines high net worth individuals as those who have at least $750,000 in AUM or a net worth of at least $1.5 million.)

-The firm has clients from Seattle-based companies, as well as those who work in health care, law, media, finance and technology.
+The firm has clients from Seattle-based companies such as Microsoft, Starbucks and Amazon, as well as those who work in health care, law, media, finance and technology.
 Brighton Jones doesn’t list a minimum account balance.
-However, it charges a minimum quarterly fee of $2,500, so those who have fewer assets might find it cost-prohibitive to engage with the firm.
+However, the firm charges a minimum quarterly fee of $2,500 to $3,500, so those who have fewer assets might find it cost-prohibitive to engage with the firm.

 Services offered by Brighton Jones

 Brighton Jones aims to serve as a “Personal CFO,” providing holistic advice to individuals and families as a chief financial officer would for a company.
-Clients can receive wealth management services on a discretionary basis, in which the advisor makes the daily trading decisions in the account without requiring the client to sign off, or a nondiscretionary basis.
-Financial planning is offered alongside the firm’s investment advisory services or as a stand-alone service.
+Clients can receive wealth management services on a discretionary basis, in which the advisor makes the daily trading decisions in the account without requiring the client to sign off, or on a non-discretionary basis, although the vast majority of assets under management are discretionary.
+Financial planning is offered alongside the firm’s investment advisory services or as a standalone service.

 Here is a full list of services offered by Brighton Jones: